raul-freitas/IR_nanospectroscopy_workflows/README.md

 In this repository you find Orange workflows for processing s-SNOM data.
 An example dataset including point spectra, spectral linescan and hyperspectral data is provided for educational purposes.
 All data provided was measured at a synchrotron light source and are a courtesy of F. Feres et al. [1].

-## To download these examples click on:
+## Guidlines for downloading the examples files:

    - Code;
    - Download the ZIP;